Which students have priority for being on campus in the spring?

 Has the College improved building air exchange?

 Wherever possible, Amherst College Facilities Operations is increasing fresh air exchange in campus buildings that have mechanical ventilation.
 High efficiency filtration is being installed in recirculated air systems, where feasible.
 For buildings without mechanical ventilation, you are encouraged to open exterior windows to promote natural air circulation.
 Even during colder weather when it is only possible to crack windows open slightly, this will enhance air quality.
+See more information about building ventilation.

 Has the College made changes to the facilities and classrooms to facilitate physical distancing?